nicholascsuf/Bookshelf/README.md

 **Testing Done:**
 Unit tests were performed for each part of the website.
+We chose these tests because it was the most easiest way to test the small program.
 A description of the following tests.

 The search capabilities tested as follows: